raul-izquierdo/english/sources/@Repasar/Things to Repeat.md

 poner en riesgo = put **at** risk

-Asumir un riesgo = take a risk
+Asumir/correr un riesgo = take a risk

 Una utilidad que tiene ... = One use of ...